-- The onset of withdrawal usually begins when the person would have next used the drug, according to the Oregon State Government.
+- The onset of withdrawal usually begins when the person would have next used the drug, according to the Division on Addictions.
 With short-acting opioids, like heroin, this could be as soon as 4-6 hours after the last dose.
 With longer-acting drugs, like methadone, this could be as long as 12-24 hours after the last dose.

 - Once withdrawal begins, most patients experience the intense pain and discomfort that is dreaded among opioid-dependent individuals.
 This is because the drug is no longer there to prevent painful symptoms.
 Pain and flu-like symptoms are the breakout experiences during this period of withdrawal.
 It usually lasts about 2 to 3 days.